Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 42 active transport stops operating within Kew East, consisting of a mix of lightrail and buses.
-These stops are serviced by 13 individual routes, providing a total of 3581 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 183 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 84%, with 2% cycling.
+Public transport analysis shows 42 active stops operating in Kew East, serving a mix of lightrail and buses.
+These stops are served by 13 individual routes, collectively providing 3581 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 183 meters from the nearest stop.
+Most residents commute outward.
+Car remains the dominant mode at 84%, with 2% cycling.
 Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, a high 44.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 511 trips per day across all routes, equating to approximately 85 weekly trips per individual stop.
+A high 44.2% of residents work from home (2021 Census).
+Service frequency averages 511 trips per day across all routes, equating to approximately 85 weekly trips per stop.

 Frequently Asked Questions - Transport